lnfteles/lnfteles.github.io/_teaching/set_theory_TA_2024.md

 ------
 In Brazil we use the term "monitor" for this position, and as the expectations for what a "teaching assistant" would do may vary from country to country I list bellow exactly what I did:
 * I graded the problem sheets of the students.
-* I held one weekly 1-hour session to help the students learn the subject and solve problems.
+* I held weekly 1-hour sessions to help the students learn the subject and solve problems.
 * I did not grade tests.
 * I did not give any lectures.